Most businesses are sabotaging their local Google rankings and the worst part is they don’t even realize it…

 Google doesn’t want to show incorrect information in their search results.
 That would be devastating for their credibility, and over time they would lose users.

 So one of the measures Google takes to ensure accuracy is to compare the information listed on your website versus the information listed on your Google My Business profile page.
-If your website and profile aren’t displaying the same exact contact information, you’ll want to edit your website and/or your Google+ Local profile to make them consistent.
+If your website and profile aren’t displaying the same exact contact information, you’ll want to edit your website and/or your Google My Business profile to make them consistent.

 This leads us to mistake #5…